tvaltn/csharp-tdd-oop-polymorphism/README.md

 ## Set up instructions
 - Fork this repository and clone the forked version to your machine
-- Open the root directory of the project in IntelliJ
+- Open the project in Visual Studio

 ## Introduction